 A proper maintenance plan means a safer place for your customers and your team.
 Food safety and compliance is hugely important for any restaurant.
 Failing an impromptu inspection can result in having your doors closed indefinitely, and with increased scrutiny due to COVID-19, health and safety is at the top of everyone’s mind.
 As the impact of the pandemic continues to ravage communities and threaten your business, the last thing you need to worry about is a food-borne illness due to a poorly functioning commercial refrigerator, or an accident in your kitchen due to poorly maintained equipment.

-Your commercial kitchen equipment has a lot of responsibilities when it comes to safety; it cleans and sanitizes your dishes and cooking utensils, keeps food in the temperature safe-zone, and when functioning properly, can limit the risk of fire hazards or grease spills.
+Your commercial kitchen equipment has a lot of responsibilities when it comes to safety; it cleans and sanitizes your dishes and cooking utensils, keeps food in the temperature safe zone, and when functioning properly, can limit the risk of fire hazards or grease spills.
 Regular maintenance (which includes sanitization, by the way) keeps your gadgets and gear doing what they are meant to, which means your customers and your teams stay safer.

 Lastly, the better your equipment is maintained, the better-quality product your team can produce.
 If the tools a chef is using are faulty, there is only so much they can do.
-The fact is, weaker or ill-functioning equipment can slow down your entire operations (slow prep + slow cooking = slow service) and lead to potentially lost sales due to a poor customer experience.
+The fact is, weaker or ill-functioning equipment can slow down your entire operations (slow prep + slow cooking = slow service) and lead to potential lost sales due to a poor customer experience.
 Keeping a “well-oiled machine” can help you operate more efficiently and avoid service interruption when you’re already operating at reduced capacity.

 The bottom line is that it’s more important than ever to make sure you’re investing your time and financial resources in all the right places.
 Until this pandemic is behind us, restaurant dining and operating experiences will continue to shift and change as the reality of Covid-19 brings heightened precautions to North Texas.
 Preventive restaurant maintenance assures that everything behind the scenes keeps working smoothly, from your HVAC systems to your kitchen equipment.